camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/00-introduction/04-architecture.html.md

 * Row-level data separation by using a tenant marker.

 Users should choose the model which fits their data separation needs.
-Camunda's APIs provide access to processes and related data specific for each tenant.
+Camunda's APIs provide access to processes and related data specific to each tenant.
 More details can be found in the  [multi-tenancy section](ref:#process-engine-multi-tenancy).

 ## Web Application Architecture